Shutdown-Cleanup

 )

-// Register a phased shutdown handler which will be executed in the second phase
+// Register a handler to be executed in phase 2

 registerHandler(